SB 1582

 Overview

-As amended by the strike-everything amendment to SB 1582, this bill proposes the addition of new statutory provisions to the Arizona Planned Communities Act that would significantly limit an association’s ability to regulate household pets and expressly authorize backyard fowl in certain circumstances.
+As amended by the strike-everything amendment to SB 1582 and the adopted Gress floor amendment, this bill proposes the addition of new statutory provisions to the Arizona Planned Communities Act that would significantly limit an association’s ability to regulate household pets.
 The amendment overrides conflicting provisions in community documents and imposes statewide standards on associations.

 Key Changes

-- Prohibition on Pet Restrictions Based on Breed, Size, or Weight – Prohibits associations from restricting or banning household pets based on breed, size, or weight, and renders any conflicting provisions in governing documents unenforceable—regardless of when adopted.
+• Prohibition on Pet Restrictions Based on Breed, Size, or Weight – Prohibits associations from restricting or banning household dogs or cats based on breed, size, or weight, and renders any conflicting provisions in governing documents unenforceable—regardless of when adopted.

-- Authority Limited to “Reasonable” Behavioral Rules – Allows associations to adopt only reasonable rules related to pet behavior, provided those rules are consistent with applicable federal, state, and local laws.
+• Authority Limited to “Reasonable” Rules – Allows associations to adopt only reasonable rules related to pet behavior and number, provided those rules are consistent with applicable federal, state, and local laws.

 Legislative Timeline